Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

 \subsection{Ensuring that minimum cost repair sequences aren't missed}

-\textsc{CR Shift 1} has two flaws which prevent it from generating all possible minimum cost repair sequences.
+\textsc{CR Shift 1} (see Figure~\ref{fig:corchuelo:reductions}) has two flaws which prevent it from generating all possible minimum cost repair sequences.

-First, \textsc{CR Shift 1} requires at least one token to be shifted.
-However, after a non-shift repair, all that may be needed to reach a useful next configuration, or an \textit{accept} state, is one or more reductions/gotos via \textsc{LR Reduce}. \textsc{CR Shift 2} in Figure~\ref{fig:corchuelo:kimyi} shows the two-phase fix which addresses this problem.
-We first change the condition $0 < j \leq N_\textit{shifts}$ to $0 \leq j \leq N_\textit{shifts}$ (i.e.~we don't force the LR parser to consume any tokens).
-However, this then opens the possibility of an infinite loop.
-We avoid this by saying that, if the input is not advanced, the parsing stack must have changed.
-Put another way, in either case we require progress to be made, even if that progress does not require consuming any input.
+First, \textsc{CR Shift 1} always consumes input, missing intermediate configurations (including \textit{accept} states!) that only require reductions/gotos to be performed. \textsc{CR Shift 2} in Figure~\ref{fig:corchuelo:kimyi} shows the two-phase fix which addresses this problem.
+We first change the condition $0 < j \leq N_\textit{shifts}$ to $0 \leq j \leq N_\textit{shifts}$ so that the parser can make progress without consuming input.
+However, this opens the possibility of an infinite loop, so we then add a condition that if no input is consumed, the parsing stack must have changed.
+In other words, we require progress to be made, whether or not that progress involved consuming input.

 Second, \textsc{CR Shift 1} and \textsc{CR Shift 2} generate multiple shifts at a time.
 This causes them to skip intermediate configurations from which minimum cost repair sequences may be found.
 The solution\footnote{The problem, and the basis of a fix, derive from \cite[p.~12]{kimyi10astar}, though their suggestion suffers from the same problem as \textsc{CR Shift 1}.} is simple: at most one shift can be generated at any one time. \textsc{CR Shift 3} in Figure \ref{fig:corchuelo:kimyi} (as well as incorporating the fix from \textsc{CR Shift 2}) generates at most one shift repair at a time.
 Relative to \textsc{CR Shift 1}, it is simpler, though it also inevitably slows down the search, as more configurations are generated.